The price of success

 Return the stock to the pan, bring to a boil and add the meat.

-Heat 2 Tablespoons of oil in a pan to 250 F/121 C. Remove from heat and add 3 Tablespoons of flour, stir to dissolve–do not brown the flour–another myth dispelled.
-Allow to cool and add to the simmering stew–it will thicken immediately.
+Add the end of the process, the stew still needs to be thickened.
+This step CANNOT be achieved in the sous vide bath.
+While the stew is in this final processing interval, heat 2 Tablespoons of oil in a large skillet to 250 F/121 C. Remove from heat and add 3 Tablespoons of flour.
+Stir to dissolve but do not brown–another myth dispelled.
+Allow to cool.
+Add the hot stew to the roux–not the other way around.
+It will thicken immediately as you slowly stir.
+Simmer for one minute.
 Add the peas to heat, but do not boil again unless you like gray peas.
+Check your seasonings.

 What could be simpler?